shimaore/tough-rate/test/data.coffee.md

       toString: ->
         JSON.stringify @args

-    describe 'Once the database is loaded', -> dataset = dataset_1
+    describe.only 'Once the database is loaded', -> dataset = dataset_1
       provisioning = null
+      rr = notify:->
       gm = null

 Note: normally `ruleset_of` would query provisioning to find the ruleset and then map it to its database.